The Learning Approach to Games: Reinforcement Learning

-Here, $\hat\dbP$ taken as uniform means that the player has no information about which network is providing better estimations, which is again for simplicity only.
+Here, ${}^n\hat\phi := \fL_\phi({}^n\cO,{}^{n-1}\hat\phi)$ is representing abstractly the whole training process. $\hat\dbP$ is taken as uniform means that the player has no information about which network is providing better estimations, which is again for simplicity only.
 We took the range of each $\cN_\phi^k$ as $[0,100]$, and trained these networks relying on the memory.
-The basic idea is that networks are trained to map the states to their corresponding performance values.
-Here, we randomly sample from best and worst performances in a balanced way, creating a diversity between $\cN_\phi^k$'s.
-Moreover, we also trained networks to promote time-consistency.
+After $6$ episodes, the player goes over the memory to recall best and worst performances, and forms clusters of states to assign higher or lower values to them.
+We note that, values are changing as the performance increase over time.
+Also, the training is not done by assigning expected values, but instead directly assigns higher or lower values.
+Then, we separately promoted time-consistency of these assignments.

-To make sure that we are training value networks properly \footnote{Note that, it is considerably easier to learn controls in this simple setting since $\dbA^T$ is finite, and we observed the player performs quite well even without properly trained value networks.}, we consider the set of all controls $\dbA^T = \{0,1\}^T$ and index them by $\{\a^k\}_{k=1}^{2^T}$.
-Then, we let $\fL_\pi:\sE\to (\hat\O\times\dbS \to \cP(\dbA^T))$ as
+To ensure that the value networks are properly trained, we consider the set of all controls $\dbA^T = \{0,1\}^T$ and index them by $\{\a^k\}_{k=1}^{2^T}$.\footnote{We note that it is considerably easier learning controls in this simple setting, since $\dbA^T$ is finite.
+We first included a separate policy learning to generate a small amount of controls, and aimed to use value networks to select from them, but the player performs quite well even without properly trained value networks.
+Hence, we omitted from the discussion and evaluate all of the potential controls to make sure value is well-trained.} Then, we let $\fL_\pi:\sM_\phi\to (\tilde\O\times\hat\O\times\dbS \to \dbA^T)$ as

+Here, we extended the probability space by adding $\tilde\O$ to separately keep track of randomness coming from value networks, and the policy that they induce. $\hat\dbP$ is also now viewed as a probability over $\tilde\O\times\hat\O$, and $Z$ is the normalizing constant.